Afro-Dominicans: 19th century

-At the end of the eighteenth century, fugitive African slaves from Saint-Domingue, the western French colony of the island fled east to Santo Domingo and formed communities such as San Lorenzo de Los Mina, which is currently part of the "city" of Santo Domingo.
+Given the relative ease of manumission for enslaved Africans, some fugitive African slaves from Saint-Domingue, the western French colony of the island fled east to Santo Domingo and formed communities such as San Lorenzo de Los Mina, which is currently part of the "city" of Santo Domingo.
+(A second group of Haitian slaves was later imported to build the French colonial enclave Puerto Napoleon in Samana).
 Fugitives arrived from other parts of the West Indies as well, especially from the various islands of the Lesser Antilles.
+Meanwhile, by this point, free blacks had consisted the majority of Afro-descendant Dominicans, who enjoyed some degree of social and political freedom in Santo Domingo.
+However, slavery remained legal, and remnants of colonial prejudices still persisted in Dominican society.
+These would become the underlying issues during the future struggles for Dominican independence until the 1840s.